Best Online Places To Read Hollywood Screenplays For Free

-Any good aspiring writer knows that it’s not enough to watch as many movies as possible – you also have to read as many screenplays as you can, too.
-But where do you find screenplays online?
-Not just any old screenplays, we’re talking Hollywood-level screenplays.
+Any aspiring writer knows it’s not enough to watch as many movies as possible – you must read as many screenplays as possible.

 1. Go Into the Story.

-The writer Scott Myers and his blog series on Medium called Go Into The Story is an exceptional educational resource for any writer, be it professional or aspiring.
+The writer Scott Myers and his blog series on Medium called Go Into The Story are exceptional educational resources for any writer, be it professional or aspiring.

-The blog is full of so many interesting articles, riveting quotes from top writers, and a recurring series breaking down the first pages of great screenplays from popular movies.
+The blog contains many interesting articles, riveting quotes from top writers, and a recurring series breaking down the first pages of great screenplays from popular movies.

-The blog also shares script sale news headlines, and as is most pertinent to this list, libraries of over 100+ script pdfs cataloged that are ready to download to help you along the way to screenplay literacy.
-A lot of these are sourced from many years of FYC campaigns, so enjoy!
+The blog also shares script sale news headlines, and as is most pertinent to this list, libraries of over 100+ script PDFs cataloged that are ready to download to help you along the way to screenplay literacy.
+Many of these are sourced from years of FYC campaigns, so enjoy!

 2. The Internet Movie Script Database.

-Internet Movie Script Database, otherwise known lovingly as its acronym IMSDb, is trying to be what IMDB is to movies but with scripts.
+Internet Movie Script Database, otherwise known lovingly by its acronym IMSDb, is trying to be what IMDB is to movies but with scripts.

-Something to keep in mind – while other sources on this list will share the pdf of the script in question, IMSDb keeps the movie scripts it shared embedded into the website itself.
-This could sometimes be due to them not existing in PDF format, or could just be IMSDb’s style.
+Something to remember – while other sources on this list will share the pdf of the script in question, IMSDb keeps the movie scripts it shared embedded into the website.
+This could sometimes be due to them not existing in PDF format or could be IMSDb’s style.

-On the site, you can sort by Title or by Genre, and there’s even a few TV transcripts on there, but the selection is fairly limited.
+On the site, you can sort by Title or Genre, and there are even a few TV transcripts there, but the selection is fairly limited.

 3. Simply Scripts.

-Simply Scripts has a strong database of feature film scripts at its disposal, and even has some TV scripts as well, though, with any of these resources, the TV selection is always fairly limited.
+Simply Scripts has a strong database of feature film scripts at its disposal and even has some TV scripts, though, with any of these resources, the TV selection is always fairly limited.

-That could be because it’s actually rare that TV episodes other than pilots get put up online.
-Usually, the only TV scripts we can find are select episodes that were shared out as part of an FYC campaign.
+That could be because it’s rare that TV episodes other than pilots get put up online.
+Usually, the only TV scripts we can find are select episodes shared as part of an FYC campaign.

-In addition to movies and TV, there are also unproduced, radio, and anime scripts on the site, as well as scripts for plays and musicals.
-They even have a separate section for Oscar-nominated scripts
+In addition to movies and TV, there are unproduced radio and anime scripts on the site and scripts for plays and musicals.
+They even have a separate section for Oscar-nominated scripts.

 4. TV Writing.com.

-TV Writing is one of those understated websites that actually has a ton of value.
-If you are looking to write TV, you have to check out the catalog of TV pilots available on TV Writing and read as much as you can, as often as you can.
+TV Writing is an understated website with a ton of value.
+If you want to write TV, you have to check out the catalog of TV pilots available on TV Writing and read as much as you can, as often as possible.

-In addition to pilots, TV Writing will often post as many episodes as they can, whether it be the first few episodes, season premiere episodes, or straight whole seasons of Supernatural.
-It’s nice to have a variety because that’s not always the case.
+In addition to pilots, TV Writing will often post as many episodes as possible, whether it be the first few episodes, season premiere episodes, or whole straight seasons of Supernatural.
+Having a variety is nice because that’s not always the case.

-The only challenging aspect about this website is not going to it and immediately finding 100 scripts to download right away.
+The only challenging aspect about this website is not going to it and finding 100 scripts to download immediately.
 Also, if you’ll notice, the website publishes scripts in batches around pilot season – with everything shifting around, who knows when the next will be.

 5. BBC Writer’s Room.

-I didn’t even know this existed until this week, but apparently, the BBC has a huge resource for TV creators and aspiring TV writers alike on their website called the BBC Writer’s Room
+I didn’t even know this existed until this week, but the BBC has a huge resource for TV creators and aspiring writers on their website, the BBC Writer’s Room

 In addition to uploading and sharing access to TV scripts from BBC shows – including the whole season’s worth – the BBC Writer’s Room also has video interviews and behind-the-scenes footage associated with each show when applicable.

-This one is definitely a unique resource, especially if a lot of these shows are new to you.
-One thing that’s good when it comes to reading screenplays is reading scripts of movies you haven’t seen, so if you want to have a very unique learning experience, try reading an episode then watching it, and then reading it again.
+This is a unique resource, especially if many of these shows are new.
+One thing that’s good when it comes to reading screenplays is reading scripts of movies you haven’t seen, so if you want to have a unique learning experience, try reading an episode, then watching it, and then reading it again.

 6. Script Reader Pro.

-While Script Reader Pro is primarily a source for helping screenwriters with coverage and mentorship services, they also have a blog that will share pro screenplays from time to time
+While Script Reader Pro is primarily a source for helping screenwriters with coverage and mentorship services, they also have a blog that will share pro screenplays occasionally.

 For instance, check out this piece they put together with the “50 best screenplays to read and download in every genre.”

-You might find duplicates between Script Reader Pro’s posts and some of the other sources on this list, but that’s going to happen a lot, because some popular screenplays are all over the internet, while other older ones have never been scanned and uploaded at all.
+You might find duplicates between Script Reader Pro’s posts and some of the other sources on this list, but that will happen a lot because some popular screenplays are all over the internet, while other older ones have never been scanned and uploaded.

 7. Selling Your Screenplay.com